 If you are currently being denied or have been denied Social Security Disability benefits, or are looking for direction in this extensive process, Mestayer Law Firm has you covered.
-When you contact Mestayer Law Firm, you are connected to an experienced lawyer that can help you build a well-structured case to obtain the money you deserve.
+When you contact Mestayer Law Firm, you are connected to an experienced social security lawyer that can help you build a well-structured case to obtain the money you deserve.

 Disability Insurance Benefits (SSD or SSDI)